Fakhruddin Ali Ahmed: Career in independent India

-Although he was offered a seat in the legislative assembly elections of 1952, Ahmed refused to contest the elections due to disagreements with the leadership of the Congress party and the Chief Minister Bishnuram Medhi.
-In April 1954, he was elected to the Rajya Sabha and was its member until he resigned in March 1957.
-He contested and won the 1957 Assam Legislative Assembly election from Jania winning 66.13% of the votes cast and was re-elected to the seat in the 1962 Assam Legislative Assembly election improving his majority by winning 84.56% of the votes.
-Under the governments headed by Chief Minister Bimala Prasad Chaliha, Ahmed served as Minister of Finance, Law, Community Development, Panchayats and Local Self Government during 1957-1962 and was the Minister of Finance, Law, Community Development and Panchayats during 1962-66.
+Although he was offered a seat in the legislative assembly elections of 1952, Ahmed refused to contest the elections due to disagreements with the leadership of the Congress and the Chief Minister Bishnuram Medhi.
+In April 1954, he was elected to the Rajya Sabha and was a member until he resigned in March 1957.
+He contested and won the 1957 Assam Legislative Assembly election from Jania, winning 66.13% of the votes cast, and was re-elected to the seat in the 1962 Assam Legislative Assembly election; he improved his majority, winning 84.56% of the votes.
+Under the governments headed by Chief Minister Bimala Prasad Chaliha, Ahmed served as Minister of Finance, Law, Community Development, Panchayats and Local Self Government during 1957-1962 and was the Minister of Finance, Law, Community Development and Panchayats during 1962–66.

 Ahmed facilitated the entry of Muhammed Saadulah, the Muslim League leader who preceded Gopinath Bordoloi as Assam's Prime Minister, into the Congress Party in 1951.
-Ahmed played a role in frustrating Chief Minister Chaliha’s attempts at enforcing the Prevention of Infiltrators Plan which, based on the National Register of Citizens, 1951, sought to identify and deport illegal migrants to Assam.
+Ahmed played a role in frustrating Chief Minister Chaliha's attempts at enforcing the Prevention of Infiltrators Plan which, based on the National Register of Citizens, 1951, sought to identify and deport illegal migrants to Assam.
 He argued that if the Congress Party were to continue with this plan, it would lead to its loss of support among Muslims in Assam and across the rest of India.
 He has been accused of thus allowing the steady influx of Muslims from East Pakistan who became a votebank for the Congress Party.
 Salman Khurshid has identified this strategy, which he attributes to Ahmed, as one of the factors that led to the Nellie Massacre.

 Union Minister

 Minister of Irrigation and Power

-In January 1966, while serving as Assam's Finance Minister, Ahmed was appointed the Union Minister for Irrigation and Power in Indira Gandhi’s first cabinet as one of a handful of ministers she brought to Shastri's cabinet which remained largely unchanged under her.
+In January 1966, while serving as Assam's Finance Minister, Ahmed was appointed the Union Minister for Irrigation and Power in Indira Gandhi's first cabinet.
+He was one of a handful of ministers she brought to Shastri's cabinet, which initially remained largely unchanged under her leadership.
 In April of that year, he was elected to the Rajya Sabha for a second time.

 Minister of Education

-He was shifted to the Ministry of Education, succeeding M.C.
+Ahmed was shifted to the Ministry of Education, succeeding M.C.
 Chagla, and served as the Union Minister for Education between 13 November 1966 and 12 March 1967.
 In his brief period in that Ministry, Ahmed voiced concerns over the reduced allocations made to the Ministry and its likely impacts on educational reconstruction programs and oversaw the Amending Bill of 1966 to the Banaras Hindu University Act.